bwibbwz/dimer/dimer.rst

 .. default-role:: math

 The Dimer method is an algorithm that can be used for finding saddle points, starting from any given atomic configuration.
+Saddle points often represent the energy barrier for transitioning from one state to another.

 This is accomplished in two indepedant steps.

 #.
 Estimating the eigenmode corresponding to the lowest eigenvalue of the Hessian matrix of the total energy with regards to the atomic coordinates.